 Prior to Procedure

 Certain measurements will be taken.
 This will help to determine how far the catheter is passed into the blood vessels.
-Your child may also be placed on monitors to measure breathing and heart activity.

 Description of the Procedure